An Active Dog Is a Well-Behaved Dog

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Most times in dog training the solution is simple, reward good behavior and ignore bad behavior, but changing any behavior takes time, patience, and dedication.
-When dogs are feeling mischievous, anxious, or stressed, they can cause a lot of damage — chewing shoes, counter surfing, scratching, barking — the list of bad behaviors goes on.
+Changing any behavior takes time, patience, and dedication.
+When dogs are feeling mischievous, anxious, or stressed, they can cause a lot of damage — chewing shoes, counter surfing, scratching, barking — the list of undesirable behaviors goes on.
 Animal shelters are filled with pets abandoned because people don’t realize the time and dedication required to train good manners.
 While there is rarely a quick fix for anything, regular exercise can provide a huge benefit.
 Even with well-trained dogs, exercise matters if you want good behavior.

 In one study, a group of dogs was divided in half; one half worked on formal training while the other half had their exercise increased to two 30-to-45-minute sessions a day.
 After six weeks, the dogs who had additional training showed improvements in both their responsiveness to cues and their problem behaviors.
 The dogs who had extra exercise also exhibited problem behaviors less frequently, although their responsiveness to cues had not improved.
 So, how does exercise affect behavior through physiological means?